Melshaabiny/metscavengerhunt/README.rst

    - Initial home page layout
    - Tried out competitive app so that we can add feautures that the competitive app does not have.
-   - Wrote down Medieval Hunt
-   - Cropped images for the hunt
+   - Wrote down Medieval Hunt, cropped images for the hunt
-   - Google map (not complete)
+   - Google map API(not complete)
-   - Tutorial Hunt

 Some Improvements that have to be made
 --------------------------------------